Parent

-Parent Coaching is designed for parents who are experiencing behavioral challenges and desire to see positive behavioral change in their child through new parenting techniques.
+Parent Coaching is designed for parents who are navigating challenging or confusing behaviors from their children, and desire to see positive change in their child and themselves through new parenting techniques.
 Any family can benefit from parent coaching services.

 Parent Coaching Overview

 Focusing on attachment, behavior, and daily functioning, Parent Coaching sessions are 45-60 minutes long and provide parents with proven tools and techniques they can use in their relationship with their child.
-The foundation of the sessions is based on Trust-Based Relational Intervention (TBRI) from the Karyn Purvis Institute of Child Development as well as principles from the Connected Families framework.
-Each session is tailored to the unique needs of the family and can be conducted via telehealth.
+Our parent coaches tailor coaching sessions to the unique needs of each family, drawing from a wide variety of trauma-informed and attachment focused resources like Trust-Based Relational Intervention (TBRI), the Connected Families Framework, and more.
+The sessions typically take place via telehealth.

 Commonly Asked Questions